bitnami/charts/bitnami/spring-cloud-dataflow/README.md

 This could potentially break any customization or init scripts used in your deployment.
 If this is the case, change the default values to the previous ones.

+Also, this major release bumps the and MariaDB chart version to [18.x.x](https://github.com/bitnami/charts/pull/24804); no major issues are expected during the upgrade.

 ### To 25.0.0

 This major updates the Kafka subchart to its newest major, 26.0.0.
 For more information on this subchart's major, please refer to [Kafka upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/kafka#to-2600).